 McGill is a garden full of stately views, to paraphrase Rudyard Kipling.
-The latest garden, grandly entitled Faraday Farms has been installed just outside the Otto Maas Building, the fifteenth garden to take root on the downtown campus.
+The latest garden, grandly entitled Faraday Farms has been installed just outside the Otto Maass Building, the fifteenth garden to take root on the downtown campus.

 Faraday Farms is the labour of love of chemistry PhD candidates Bill Odette and Jeremy Dawkins and is named after Michael Faraday, an important figure in electrochemistry and electromagnetism.

 “Beware!
-We are going to grow ghost peppers, along with habanero and jalapeño peppers,” says Odette, smiling and pointing to the fence between Otto Maas and the Pulp and Paper Building.
+We are going to grow ghost peppers, along with habanero and jalapeño peppers,” says Odette, smiling and pointing to the fence between Otto Maass and the Pulp and Paper Building.
 “We are also thinking of Trinidad scorpions, the hottest of all.”

 Odette and Dawkins took the initiative to make scientists healthier, and green up the surroundings.